SteveJustin1963/tec-SCOPE/README.md

 ##  stage-1 - only read pot values to get angle
-- 555 circuit to convert the potentiometer position into variable freq square pulses.
+- 555 circuit to convert the potentiometer value = position into variable freq square pulses.
-- send to I/O port,
+- intput to I/O port
-- take average convert to freq number
+- take average and convert to freq number
-- take a two reference angles wrt to freq
+- calibate at 0 and 90 degrees to coreelate with freq at these positons
-- Interpolate other angles in math
+- Interpolate the in between angles
-- convert to star position data
+- send angle to 7 seg display
-- send to serial port to Stellarium
+- converted angle into to star position data and send to serial Stellarium over serial port
-- config Stellarium to read and update star map
+- Stellarium finds location on star map
+- compare to visual data and confirm is correct

 ## generate a variable freq from a pot